 My name is Susan Henderson and I would like to welcome you to "Nancy's Trunk” dba Stitches Sewing and Service!
-Our original shop was located in Ripley, Oklahoma and had a reputation for a building filled wall-to-wall with quality fabrics, patterns, kits, too many notions to count and some of the friendliest staff you will find.
-In October of 2018, we opened a second store in nearby Stillwater, OK.
-Our Stillwater location is proud to be a full-service turn-key quilt shop and an authorized Bernina sewing machine dealer.
-Our service department is trained to service and repair all brands of sewing machines.
-In December of the same year, we made the decision to move our Ripley store to Tulsa, OK to fill a vacancy in the quilting community.
-Our Tulsa store is a proud authorized Pfaff and Singer dealership and also has a service department that services and repairs all brands of machines.
+Our original shop is located in Ripley, Oklahoma and has a reputation for a building filled wall-to-wall with quality fabrics, patterns, kits, too many notions to count and some of the friendliest staff you will find.
+In October of 2017, we added the Bernina line of domestic sewing machines and shortly after, added the prosumer longarm line.
+Our service department is trained to service and repair all brands of machines.

-So that we may provide our customers the machine that is right for them, no matter their locations, we have also added a home demonstration service for all of the sewing machine brands that we carry.
-If you are interested in one of our brands and would like a private demonstration, feel free to contact either location to schedule your no-obligation demonstration.
+So that we may provide our customers the machine and service that is right for them, no matter their location, we have also added home demonstration and mobile machine service.
+If this interests you, call us at 405-413-5037 to set an appointment.
 Our goal is to provide top-notch customer service to every single person that we meet!